sumandeb003/GraphGPS4HT/README.md

             label = self.target_transform(label)
         return image, label
 ```
+### Calling a dataset

+All the datasets have almost similar API.
+They all have two common arguments: `transform` and `target_transform` to transform the input and the target, respectively. **You can also create your own datasets using the provided [base classes](https://pytorch.org/vision/stable/datasets.html#base-classes-datasets).**

 Here is an example of how to load the Fashion-MNIST dataset from TorchVision.
 Fashion-MNIST consists of 60,000 training examples and 10,000 test examples.
 Each example comprises a 28×28 grayscale image and an associated label from one of 10 classes.
 We load the FashionMNIST Dataset with the following parameters: